quicwg/base-drafts/draft-ietf-quic-transport.md

 stream, it can abort reading the stream and specify an application error code.

-If the stream is in the "Recv or "Size Known" states, the transport SHOULD signal this by sending a STOP_SENDING frame identifying that stream to prompt closure of the stream in the opposite direction.
+If the stream is in the "Recv or "Size Known" states, the transport SHOULD signal this by sending a STOP_SENDING frame to prompt closure of the stream in the opposite direction.
 This typically indicates that the receiving application is no longer reading data it receives from the stream, but it is not a guarantee that incoming data will be ignored.

 STREAM frames received after sending STOP_SENDING are still counted toward connection and stream flow control, even though these frames can be discarded